-The Commission's output 'Publications on Law Reform' is achieved through the production of various papers and reports compiled in relation to references and the extent to which the Commission was able to meet the needs of society relating to matters of law.
-The Commission reviewed its performance indicators following the change in the methodology in accounting for them and has revised the cost allocation between the publications and community contacts.
+The Commission's output 'Publications on Law Reform' is achieved through the production of various papers and reports (printed reports, web notes, videos, leaflets etc) compiled in relation to references and the extent to which the Commission was able reach the stakeholders to keep them informed relating to matters of law.
+The Commission reviewed its performance indicators following the change in the methodology in accounting for them and has revised the cost allocation between the publications and community contacts, for the current year, and for the prior year comparative information.